-We hope that you will join us, the high school student winners of our 2019 Greenfield Peace Writing Scholarship, and our keynote speaker Dr. Brian Gibbs, Vice President for Equity and Inclusion at Oregon Health & Science University, for an evening of reflection and engagement on systemic racism, health, and peace on April 26th at 6 PM at Celebration Tabernacle Church.
+We hope that you will join us, the high school student winners of our 2019 Greenfield Peace Writing Scholarship, and our keynote speaker Dr. Brian Gibbs, Vice President for Equity and Inclusion at Oregon Health & Science University, for an evening of reflection and engagement on systemic racism, health, and peace on Friday, April 26th at 6:00 PM at Celebration Tabernacle Church (8131 North Denver Avenue in Portland).

 Our 2019 Greenfield Peace Writing Scholarship Judges